Noah-Huppert/linux-install/DEV-INSTRUCTIONS.md

 The `base` environment contains all the main configuration files.
 All other environments simply extend this `base` environment.

+## Salt Environment Flag File
+The `/etc/linux-install/environment-flag` file indicates what environment is currently being used.
+This is created by the `install.sh` file.

+This flag file will only be used by scripts the user may run **after** the bootstrap process has been completed.
+Never by any scripts in the `live-scripts/` and `setup-scripts/` directories.
+Currently this is only the `salt-apply` script.

 ## Creating a Salt Environment
 Salt environments are made up of the following: